 Once the issues are corrected and everyone is comfortable with the quality of the solution, you need to shift your concerns to a post-mortem.

 Meet with everyone involved, from the initial service agent, the CSM, AE, technical staff, and others, to dig into:

 - What was the root cause of the issue?

-- What could we improve in how we handled these issues to ensure future client escalations are handled even better.
+- What could we improve in handling these issues to ensure future client escalations are handled better?

 15 best practices and tips for delivering excellent escalation management: